maroskukan/ansible-cookbook/README.md

 If you need to change a password on an encrypted file.
 You can use the `ansible-vault rekey <filename>` option.

+## Roles

+Ansible role is a folder that containes tasks, files, tempaltes, handlers, variables and playbooks to achieve desired state.

+For example, a base role could include shared system packages and configuration which can be applied to all targets.
+A service specific role (web, app, db) can be applied to only selected ones.

+By using variables and encapsulation greatly increases reausability and scalability.

 ## Ansible Galaxy